 Tivua is well-known for being one of the best places in the whole of Fiji for snorkeling and you have a ridiculously high chance of spotting turtles here.

-Whilst snorkeling, you’ll see the turtles searching for food or gliding up to the surface for some air.
-It’s a magical experience seeing these beautiful creatures up close and personal.
+It was a magical experience seeing these beautiful creatures up close and personal.

 I’d recommend joining this full-day tour to Tivua as it includes a glass-bottom boat experience, snorkeling with turtles and optional use of a canoe to explore the reefs.